Disploy/disploy/README.md

 ## Planned Features

-When Disploy was originally started, it was supposed to be a tool to template any Discord bot, but I decided to repurpose it to be a tool to help you create HTTP Interaction bots.

 ### CLI

 - Bootstrapping a new project
-- Development server that automatically exposed to the internet using ngrok or Cloudflare tunnel
+- Development server that automatically exposed to the internet using ngrok
 - Rolling up a production build using rollup and deploying to the edge (Vercel, Cloudflare workers, etc)

 ### Framework